 Fairlington Villages units fall into two jurisdictions: Arlington County and the City of Alexandria.
-Refer to the community maps (p.
-4-10) to see which streets fall in each jurisdiction.
+Refer to the community maps starting on page 4 to see which streets fall in each jurisdiction.
 Residents should know the jurisdiction in which their unit is located, so they can call the appropriate jurisdiction for county and city services as needed.